trust-mfn-berlin/animals-as-objects/vault/story.photos-with-lion-cubs.md

 </figure>

 This transforms photos of this genre from private memories into historical documents that go beyond individual histories.
 They show cultural phenomena, as the cultural studies scholar Christina Wessely writes.
-According to her book _Löwenbaby_ (Lion Baby), this image genre does not just tell us about animals, but above all about humans, about family constellations, and about changing ideas of nature.[^5] At the same time, we might add, they also tell us about the relationship between the media production of animal images and the reproduction of animals in breeding programmes.
+According to her book _Löwenbaby_ (Lion Cub), this image genre does not just tell us about animals, but above all about humans, about family constellations, and about changing ideas of nature.[^5] At the same time, we might add, they also tell us about the relationship between the media production of animal images and the reproduction of animals in breeding programmes.

 ## From animals slain in the wild to tame pets